azachar/azachar.github.com/_posts/contribution/2014-02-27-better-visualization-junit-failures.md

 [![Passing Failures Data][passing]][passing]

 ### Preview Implementation
-I created a sample implementation that demonstrate a visual power of failed message.
-Look at the github project
+I created an initial implementation that demonstrates the power of visualization of failed tests.
+Look at the following github project

 [Eclipse JDT Fork Aims to Provide Better Visual Experience of Failed Tests][sampleLink]

-The implementation is based on advance handling of ``org.junit.ComparisonFailure``, so it can be used even today.
+The implementation is based on advance handling of ``org.junit.ComparisonFailure``, so it can be used even today!

-For some complex failures such as  ```assertThat(objectA).isEqualToComparingFieldByField(objectB);``` that do not support ``expected`` and ``actual`` values, is visualization more problematic.
-As an sample implementation I created a fork from AssertJ that provides a simple text based comparison using ``expected`` and ``actual`` values.
+For some more complex failures such as  ```assertThat(objectA).isEqualToComparingFieldByField(objectB);``` that do not support ``expected`` and ``actual`` values, is the visualization problematic.
+As an sample implementation I created a fork from the AssertJ project that provides a simple text based comparison using ``expected`` and ``actual`` values.
 This is just a temporary demo implementation.
 When this proposal will take some actions, it will be updated to a decent solution, hopefully it would be soon :)